 I suppose I was indoctrinated as a child, growing up with parents who were on a macrobiotic and natural foods diet.
 Yes, there is definitely a difference.
 I have tested this with both cookies and muffins.
 The color, texture and taste is better when I use organic ingredients.
 One problem I’ve had is not being able to find high quality, organic chocolate chips in France.
 I’ve had to work with what’s available and of the best quality.

 Yes, I like to think of every cookie as a little jewel that has to be perfect.
 For 10 years, I had been doing everything myself, including rolling each cookie into a perfect little ball.
-But now that I have opened the boutique and have to fulfill more orders, I have hired two great assistants who are professionally trained from the Ferrandi School of Culinary Arts.
-They are helping me enormously by preparing the dough and baking.
-I am easily able to quadruple the quantity!
-It was hard for me to let go, but that’s what happens when you expand your business.
+But once I opened the boutique and had to fulfill more orders, I hired two great assistants who are professionally trained from the Ferrandi School of Culinary Arts.
+They help me enormously by preparing the dough and baking.

 How do you stay so slim surrounded by all those yummy cookies?

 I am not slim!
 You know how guys have beer bellies?
 I have a cookie gut!
-But I have been blessed with high metabolism and I have been practicing Bikram yoga for almost 6 years.
+But I have been blessed with a high metabolism and I have been practicing Bikram yoga for many years.

 We love your cookies.
 Out of curiosity, do you have a favorite French pastry and will you tell us where you find your treat in Paris?

-You’re a long way from Manhattan, Kansas, USA where you grew up.
+You’re a long way from Manhattan, Kansas, where you grew up in the United States.
 Has it been a long and winding road to making Paris your home and workplace?

 What are the successful ingredients needed to re-establish yourself in a new country when you begin with an empty plate?

 My driving force is a passion and love for what I do.
-After 10 years I still love making cookies.
-It’s my zen: I find peace and calm as soon as I start to make my doughs and bake.
+After so many years, I still love making cookies.
+It’s my zen.
+I find peace and calm as soon as I start to make my doughs and bake.

-Now that you’re responsible for a full-time business, how do you juggle work and find quality time with your family?
+How do you juggle running a full-time business and finding quality time with your family?

 It has been tough, but what an adventure!
-From the very first month and until even now, we never knew what was going to happen each day.
-My eldest daughter just finished her junior year at Boston University in the US and my middle son is a full-time student at the San Francisco Ballet School.
-But my youngest son, who’s 13 years old, and my husband have had to adjust to less home cooked meals every day.
-I sometimes use www.foodcheri.com, which delivers your meal in 8 minutes flat – I timed them!
-They also sell my cookies as a dessert.
+When we first opened the boutique in 2015, we never knew what was going to happen each day.
+My eldest daughter had just finished her junior year at Boston University in the US and my middle son was a full-time student at the San Francisco Ballet School.
+But my youngest son, who was 13 years old at the time, and my husband had to adjust to less home cooked meals every day.

 Will you share with us what you like to do best in Paris?

 Nowadays, I have zero free time.
-But, I love rock concerts.
-I went recently to a rock concert with my dancer son, and my husband is passionate about rock music and festivals.
+But I love rock concerts, and my husband is passionate about rock music and festivals.
 I always listen to music when I bake!
-Sometimes I listen to classical music, but mostly it’s all rock and roll, and 80’s music !
+Sometimes I listen to classical music, but mostly it’s all rock and roll, and 80’s music!

 I enjoy talking to people who come into my shop — everyone has a story to tell.
 When I come home I have to try hard not to dominate the conversation with all the interesting people I’ve met in my shop!